ray-project/ray/doc/source/raysgd/v2/user_guide.rst

         assert ray.get(workers[0].train_epoch.remote()) == 1
         workers.shutdown()

-Calling ``Trainer.to_worker_group`` will return a
+Calling ``Trainer.to_worker_group`` will return a :ref:`sgd-api-worker-group` object that represents a grouping of Ray actors of the provided ``train_cls``.
+The backend specific setup on each actor process is already handled by Ray SGD.
+For example, if you specified a torch backend, the torch process group will already be setup on each of actor processes.
+You can then index into or iterate over the :ref:`sgd-api-worker-group` to call methods from your ``train_cls`` remotely on any of the actors.

 .. note::
        The Stateful Class API does not support checkpointing, callbacks, or fault-tolerance.
+These functionalities are expected to be handled by the user.

 .. _sgd-backwards-compatibility: